emissary-ingress/emissary/docs/user-guide/getting-started.md

 ---
    description: In this guide, we'll walk through the process of deploying Ambassador Edge Stack in Kubernetes for ingress routing.
 ---
 # Quick Start Installation Guide

 In this guide, we'll walk you through installing and configuring the Ambassador Edge Stack in your Kubernetes cluster.
 Within a few minutes, your cluster will be routing HTTPS requests from the Internet to a backend service.
 You'll also have a sense of how the Ambassador Edge Stack is managed.

+Different options for installation include:
+Quick install (recommended!)
+Install via Minikube
+Install in CI
+Manual Install

 ## Before You Begin